Chaofan-Gong/claude-to-chatgpt-netlify/README.md

 - `/v1/models`
 - `/v1/chat/completions`

-## Testing your claude-to-chatgpt-netlify deployment locally
+## Testing your claude-to-chatgpt-netlify Deployment Locally

 Start your Netlify dev server using the command: